nclarius/pyPL/doc/Parser.md

 # Entering structures

-- A structure is specified by its components, with components separated by linebreaks and the component name and its specification separated by ` = `.
+- A structure is specified by listing its components, with components separated by linebreaks (without commas), and the component name and its specification separated by ` = `.
-- Whitespace and linebreaks within components are ignored.
+- Whitespace and linebreaks within component specificaions are ignored.

 Component names: